nixworks/public/news/2008/09/12/README.md

 ##### Constitutional Court
 ### [ The Constitutional Court of Spain rules that the Government of the Basque Country could not call a planned referendum on working towards self-determination as only the Government of Spain could call such a vote; the Basque Government said it would appeal to the European Court of Human Rights. ](/news/2008/09/12/the-constitutional-court-of-spain-rules-that-the-government-of-the-basque-country-could-not-call-a-planned-referendum-on-working-towards-se.md)
-_Context: planned referendum, Basque, Constitutional Court, Spanish government, self-determination, European Court of Human Rights_
+_Context: Constitutional Court, self-determination, European Court of Human Rights, planned referendum, Basque, Spanish government_

 ## [Previous Day...](/news/2008/09/11/index.md)